rule

 Text 44

-The yogî executing this process of yoga is, free from hankering having taking to the shelter of Me, not checked by obstacles and experiences his own [soul's] happiness.
+The yogi following this process of yoga will, freed from desires having taken to the shelter of Me, not be disheartened by obstacles and [thus] experience the happiness of his soul.'
+(Vedabase)

-*: Contrary to popular notions that the medium would be the message, is stated here clearly that the medium is not the message.
+*: Contrary to popular notions that the medium would be the message, here is stated clearly that the medium is not the message.
 The words and the ideas, and also the so-called fixed form of things, are all false relative to the original truth, the message, the essence.
 That what is expressed is the essence, not the expression itself.
-So is the one living being of the person and the living material nature with her Time as the masculine aspect, the essence and are all ideas, fixed things of it and words about it actually false.
-Thus we have the paradox of the in itself false expression in words and ideas, this sentence before you as a reader e.g., of what is true on itself as the wholeness of life.
-So there are idols of Krishna being worshiped with the tre strict warning not to consider them as something material.
-Thus are praise and criticism, good and bad, notions missing the point of what is objectively the value free reality of brahman, the Absolute Truth of the reality free from illusion outside as well as inside.
-Or as one says these days: science is value-free.
+So the one living being of the person and the living material nature with her Time as the masculine aspect, is the essence and all ideas, fixed things of it and words about it are actually false.
+Thus we have the paradox of the in itself false expression in words and ideas, this sentence before you as a reader e.g., of that what is true on itself as the wholeness of life.
+So there are idols of Krishna being worshiped with the strict warning not to consider them as something material.
+Thus praise and criticism, good and bad, are dual notions missing the point of what is objectively the value free reality of brahman, the Absolute Truth of the reality free from illusion that is equally present both outside and inside.
+Or as one puts it these days: science is value-free.

-*4: Here one is reminded that characters like Râvana and Hiranyakas'ipu also practiced yoga and attained fitness; attaining perfections that way can also be a demoniac thing and is thus not the object of belief as stated here.
-Rather attaining the Lord is the motive for the yogî.
-Control and order is a nice thing to achieve, but without the Lord is it just as well a thing of the devil.
+*4: Here one is reminded of the fact that characters like Râvana and Hiranyakas'ipu also practiced yoga and attained fitness; attaining perfections that way can also be something demoniac and is thus not the object of belief as stated here.
+Attaining the Lord is rather the motive for the yogi.
+Control, health and order is something nice to achieve, but without the Lord it is just as well something demoniac.

 Production: